jeannbl/ts-firt-practice/README.md

-# ts-first-practice
+# ts-second-practice
-This is the First type script practice
+This is the second TypeScript practice